Buy food in bulk

 Description

 Modern food packaging is produced using a range of mostly synthetic materials, each consuming resources like energy, water, chemicals, petroleum, minerals, wood and fibers to be produced.
-Its production generates greenhouse gases, heavy metals, particulates, as well as wastewater and sludge containing toxic contaminants.
+Its production generates greenhouse gases, heavy metals, and particulates, as well as wastewater and sludge containing toxic contaminants.

 Tips